fmancinelli/fmancinelli.github.com/_posts/2013-04-22-BTRFS_to_the_rescue.markdown

 Once retrieved the snapshot name, I just edited on the fly the Grub boot command and...
 Arch booting as usual, as if the upgrade didn't take place!

-Today I have been very glad of having spent some time trying to devising the setup that allowed me to operate in this way.
+Today I have been very glad of having spent some time trying to devise the setup that allowed me to operate in this way.
 There was only a missing thing...
 Having a snapshot with an easy-to-remember name.

 So I have improved the script I usually run before any upgrade.
 Now it takes two snapshots of the current state: one whose name has the timestamp, and one that is always called `LATEST`.
 In this way booting using the previous state would be straightforward.